shahanakattil/Sustainability-workshop/Instructions/Lab4:Insights-and-reporting.md

 ##  Lab Scenarios

 In this lab, Sustainability specialist for Contoso Corp reviews the data in the Insights section of Microsoft Sustainability Manager, noticing that Wide World Importers was a large contributor to Scope 2 emissions in 2022.
-Amber informs Jessie Irwin - Sustainability lead for Contoso Corp that the Activity and Emission Reports are available for review.
-Jessie opens the reporting section and creates a new Activity report and a new Emissions report.
-Jessie reviews the generated report and includes the report in the sustainability reporting procedures for Contoso Corp.
+Sustainability lead for Contoso Corp that the Activity and Emission Reports are available for review.
+We will explore the reporting section and creates a new Activity report and a new Emissions report.
+Reviews the generated report and includes the report in the sustainability reporting procedures for Contoso Corp.

 ## Lab objectives

+  - Task 1 :  Executive dashboard
+  - Task 2: Explore Emission Insights
+  - Task 3 :  Waste Insights
+  - Task 4:  Generate Quantitative preparation report
+  - Task 5: Sustainability scorecards and goals

 ## Exercise 1: Sustainability Dashboards